Statistics and outlook for prostate cancer

 Localised prostate cancer

-Overall, about 90 out of every 100 men with stage 1 and 2 prostate cancer will live for more than 5 years after they are diagnosed with prostate cancer.
-Between 65 and 90 out of every 100 men (65 to 90%) with stage 1 and 2 prostate cancer will live for at least 10 years.
+Overall, about 90 out of every 100 men with localised prostate cancer will live for more than 5 years after they are diagnosed.
+Between 65 and 90 out of every 100 men (65 to 90%) will live for at least 10 years.
 Please note, these are relative statistics.
 This means that they don't include people with prostate cancer who have died from other causes.
 Cancer statistics are often worked out this way because it gives a more accurate picture of the survival rate of the cancer.

 Many men with prostate cancer are older and may not die from their cancer, but from other illnesses, such as heart disease.
 Prostate cancer can be slow to develop.
 So, many men with early stage prostate cancer will eventually die of something else not related to their prostate cancer.